Alessandra Di Salvo

 Alessandra Di Salvo is a partner with Deloitte Italy where she leads the Customs & Global Trade practice.

-Alessandra has wide experience in assisting both national and international groups from various industries including manufacturing, chemical and pharmaceutical, energy and utilities, and fashion.
+Alessandra has wide experience in assisting both national and international groups from various industries including manufacturing, chemical and pharmaceutical, fashion, energy and utilities.
 She advises foreign clients on VAT and customs and excise duties issues, with particular focus on implications arising from cross-border transactions and cash flow optimisation.
 She assists with tax recovery procedures and helps clients to identify VAT and customs and excise duties saving opportunities.

 She leads the team providing consultancy services to Unindustria, an important Italian association of private companies in the Lazio area, and their associated companies.
 Alessandra has worked with the Italian tax authorities and legislative bodies studying indirect tax issues, and has participated in the drafting of relevant guidelines and provisions arising from regulatory restrictions.